 Having lupus also increases your risk of:

 - Infection.
-People with lupus are more vulnerable to infection because both the disease and its treatments weaken the immune system.
-Infections that most commonly affect people with lupus include urinary tract infections, respiratory infections, yeast infections, salmonella, herpes and shingles.
+People with lupus are more vulnerable to infection because both the disease and its treatments can weaken the immune system.

 - Pregnancy complications.
 Women with lupus have an increased risk of miscarriage.
 Lupus increases the risk of high blood pressure during pregnancy (preeclampsia) and preterm birth.
 To reduce the risk of these complications, doctors often recommend delaying pregnancy until your disease has been under control for at least six months.